fine-legal/fine-data-analyst-challenge/README.md

 Deliverables:

-The student should provide a SQL script file containing the queries, with comments describing what each query does.
+- Provide a SQL script file containing the queries, with comments describing what each query does.
-This task is designed to test various levels of SQL knowledge, including joining multiple tables, aggregating data, sorting results, and applying filters.
-It also checks the student's ability to think about data from a business perspective, such as identifying sales trends or inventory issues.

 ### SQL Performance Tuning